qmonmous/DataScience-X-Python/README.md

 # Cheetsheets and Code Snippets
-This repository provides cheetsheets and code snippets for applied data science (with Python).
+This repository provides cheatsheets and code snippets for applied data science (with Python).

 **[I. Data loading and overview](#one)**
 • [Loading the data](#one-a)